goldblocx/api/docs/applications/applications.md

 # Editing Application

 You can also modify application's attributes using PUT requests with the same model as for POST requests.
-The only difference is when you provide the app_secret value in the model you can change the application's password.
+The only difference is when you provide an app_secret value in the model you can change the application's password.

 ### REQUEST: